haxiomic/dts2hx/notes/rewrite.md

 - Answer .escapedText vs .text?
 - Review NodeBuilderFlags, seems like some of these will be very useful
 - Interfaces should be structures, however be aware that some might extend other standard lib interfaces
+    - Must resolve how to handle array access given all interfaces are structures and we can no longer do implements ArrayAccess
+    - Maybe requires compiler support for this
+    - Alternatively haxe extern interfaces are made more flexible to allow unifying with regular structures and supporting @:optional
 - Use recursive decent rather than global symbol walk
 - Review use of .valueDeclaration instead of enumerating all declarations for a symbol
     - See function overloads